Lifestohack/ffm_zmq/README.md

 Note: Make sure both client and server are on the same network

-Step 1: change the server ip in ffm_server.py.
+1. Change the server ip in ffm_server.py.
-Step 2: Run it on the server.
+2. Run it on the server.
-Step 3: Change the ip address on ffm_client.py (same as the ip address of server) step 4: Run the ffm_client.py on client.
+3. Change the ip address on ffm_client.py (same as the ip address of server)
+4. Run the ffm_client.py on client.